brandsimon/verity-squash-root/Readme.md

 verity-squash-root list
 ```

-To install systemd-boot and create a UEFI Boot Manger entry for it:
+To install systemd-boot and create a UEFI Boot Manager entry for it:
 ```
 verity-squash-root setup systemd
 ```